opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 > note: can be removed from RFC, just some thinking out loud

+> also on second thought this won't make sense, seems you would need to pass a FS

-> hypothethisizing making Git SDK have tight integration with the FS
+> hypothethisizing making Git SDK have tight integration with the FS (might not be possible/feasible or make sense)

 > only exposing the actual useful commands you would need to build Git based apps